Service • Agentic AI Development for E-commerce Brands

 What Is Agentic AI?

 Agentic AI describes systems where a large language model is given goals, tools, and the ability to plan and act autonomously.
-Unlike a chatbot that just produces text in response to messages, an AI agent inspects a situation, decides what to do, calls APIs or other tools, evaluates results, and either continues working toward the goal or hands off to a human when stuck.
+Unlike a store chatbot that just produces text in response to messages, an AI agent inspects an order, ticket, or shopper situation, decides what to do, calls store APIs or other tools, evaluates results, and either continues working toward the goal or hands off to a human when stuck.

-Concretely, an agent has four ingredients: (1) a model that can reason — usually GPT-4, Claude, or Gemini, (2) a defined set of tools or APIs it can call, (3) memory of what it has done and observed, and (4) guardrails that constrain what it's allowed to do.
-Together, those make agents capable of completing entire workflows that previously required a person at every step.
+Concretely, an agent has four ingredients: (1) a model that can reason — usually GPT-4, Claude, or Gemini, (2) a defined set of tools or store APIs it can call, (3) memory of what it has done and observed, and (4) guardrails that constrain what it's allowed to do.
+Together, those make agents capable of completing entire store workflows that previously required a support or ops person at every step.

-Reports from Anthropic's research on building effective agents and McKinsey's analysis of agentic AI both converge on the same point: the businesses winning with agentic AI in 2026 are those treating it as a serious engineering discipline — not magic.
+Reports from Anthropic's research on building effective agents and McKinsey's analysis of agentic AI both converge on the same point: the e-commerce brands winning with agentic AI in 2026 are those treating it as a serious engineering discipline — not magic.

 Agentic AI vs Chatbots vs Workflow Automation